Learning The iPad Lesson: Why Technology Still Hasn’t Transformed Education

 Users pinching and zooming the planet, sharing audio and hand-written notes with learners across the globe, districts creating their own individualized curriculum, and iTunesU’s potential indeed represent the potential for progress.
 Deep challenges remain however, including notions of financial accessibility. $15 textbooks are great for school districts.
 Fragile and IT- Department-maligning $500+ textbook displays are not.

-Apple set out to revolutionize textbooks, and by all accounts the formula they’ve struck will do exactly that.
+Apple set out to innovate textbooks, and by all accounts the formula they’ve struck has a chance to do so.
+But innovation in textbooks only results in innovative textbooks.

-Now to innovate systems and models of learning.
+Now to innovate curriculum and systems and models of learning.

 Image attribution flickr user flickeringbrad